 \section{Conclusion}

-The present simulation showed that the concentration invariance is well satisfied for the irreversible difunctional polymerization.
-There exist some reasons to consider that this principle applies to the branching process also; for instance, (i) the limiting solution is independent of $C_{0}$; (ii) no inconsistency has been found up to present for the theory of gelation constructed on the basis of this invariance principle\cite{Kazumi}.
-There is a possibility to prove directly the concentration invariance of cyclic species through the relationship of eq.
+The present simulation showed that the concentration invariance holds in good approximation for the irreversible difunctional polymerization.
+There are convincing reasons that we may consider that this principle is applicable to the branching process also, i.e., (i) the limiting solution is independent of $C_{0}$, (ii) no inconsistency has been observed to date for the theory of gelation constructed on the basis of this invariance principle\cite{Kazumi}.
+There is a possibility to prove experimentally the concentration invariance of cyclic species through the relationship of eq.
 (14).